Freedom Train (Czechoslovakia): The hijacking

 On 11 September 1951, the express train to Cheb set off from Prague at 9:55 a.m.
 It was divided in Cheb at 2:12 p.m.; three carriages proceeding onward to Aš.
 When the train arrived at Hazlov—the station before Aš—the driver deliberately delayed it by four minutes.
 Under cover of inspection of the carriage brakes, he disabled the emergency brakes.
 Jaroslav Švec boarded at Hazlov.
 His task was to signal whether the railroad switch at Aš had been switched in the direction of the West German border, which happened irregularly.

-The train approached Aš shortly before 3 p.m., Švec gave the signal.
+The train approached Aš shortly before 3 p.m. and Švec gave the signal.
 The train decelerated and rolled up on the station at its normal speed before it accelerated again and passed through the station, all the while still picking up speed.
 Passengers were unaware of what was happening and panic erupted.
 Most were high school students and patients of the spa at Františkovy Lázně (more than 70 returned).
 A few State Security and State Police officers were on board as passengers as well – they regularly rode on trains passing close by the borders of Western-allied states.
 Officers tried to reach the emergency brakes that had been installed on all carriages but found them guarded by armed hijackers.

 The train sped on and crashed through a barrier placed across the track at the border.
 It carried on for another kilometer into West Germany before it came to a halt.
 State Security and State Police officers got off and immediately made for the Czechoslovak border.
 The plot organizers preferred to continue until the train was farther away from the border, but the driver was unwilling to take the risk due to his unfamiliarity with local track conditions.
 While the plot organizers explained to the shocked passengers that their action had been planned in advance, a jeep approached.
 The train driver was ordered by German and U.S. officials to proceed to nearby Selb.